wasaequreshi/cli_vault/README.md

     }
 ]

-➜  ~ cli-vault search -a into
+➜  ~ cli-vault search into
 [
     {
         "cli_note": [